 From an individual dashboard, Datadog offers suggestions for viewing related dashboards.
 To view suggested dashboards and active users, click on the caret icon next to the dashboard title.
 These dashboards are recommended based on the user activity in your organization and how often users go from this dashboard to other existing dashboards.
 You can also add or update Markdown-supported dashboard descriptions in this view by clicking

 Search, view, or create dashboards and lists on the Dashboard List page.
-By default, this is the landing page after you login to Datadog.
-To change the default landing page for your organization, contact Datadog support.

 To create a dashboard list, click on the New List + button in the upper right.